MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/notifications-badges.md

 Service workers handle push events and toast notification interactions in your PWA.
 To subscribe the PWA to server push notifications:

 *   Make sure your PWA is installed, active, and registered.
-*   Make sure your code to complete the subscription task is on the main UI thread of the PWA.
+*   Make sure your code for completing the subscription task is on the main UI thread of the PWA.
 *   Make sure you have network connectivity.

 Before a new push subscription is created, Microsoft Edge checks whether the user has granted the PWA permission to receive notifications.

-If not, the user is prompted by the browser for permission.
-If the permission is denied, the request to `registration.pushManager.subscribe` throws a `DOMException`, which must be handled.
+If the user has not granted the PWA permission to receive notifications, the user is prompted by the browser for permission.
+If the user doesn't grant permission to the browser, the request to `registration.pushManager.subscribe` throws a `DOMException`, which must be handled.
 For more on permission management, go to [Push Notifications in Microsoft Edge][WindowsBlogsWebNotificationsEdge].

 In your `pwabuilder-sw-register.js` file, append the following code snippet: